vesnap/mashup-dsl/mashup-dsl/README.md

 ###Specifying data source

+In sources.clj, there are different functions used for specifying data sources.
+TimerEndpoint is endpoint that can generate periodic inbound exchanges triggered by a timer.

+(defn timer [uri name] (TimerEndpoint. uri (TimerComponent.) name))

-Camel Jetty endpoint is used for defining data source. jetty function expects data source url in form of a string (between two doubl quote characters).
-Different endpoints from Camel that are needed in this
+Camel Jetty endpoint is used for defining data source. jetty function expects data source URL in form of a string (between two double quote characters).
+Different end points from Camel that are needed in this

     (defn jetty [data-url] (jetty-endpoint data-url))
     (defn jetty-google [] (jetty-endpoint "https://maps.googleapis.com/maps/api/place/search/json?location=40.446788,-79.950559&radius=500&types=food&sensor=false&key=AIzaSyCXQ-GOzJ3g1rdyVS4hAI4XJNGoCY9y1xQ"))